ShirazAdam/PythonDjangoPostgreSQL/README.md

 # PythonDjangoPostgreSQL
-using Python, Django and SQLite to create a sample website Based on the tutorial at https://code.visualstudio.com/docs/python/tutorial-django
+using Python, Django and PostgreSQL to create a sample website Based on the tutorial at https://code.visualstudio.com/docs/python/tutorial-django except this code uses PostgreSQL instead of SQLite

-Main branch will be updated to work with PostgreSQL.